Experimental demonstration of entanglement pumping with bosonic logical qubits: Experiment Setup and System Parameters

 \section{Experiment Setup and System Parameters}

 Our experiment utilizes two high-Q superconducting cavities ($S_1$ and $S_3$) to store entangled quantum states, each coupled to an $I$-type transmon ($I_1$ and $I_2$, respectively) that serves as a control qubit for manipulation.
-These two cavities are interconnected via two $Y$-type transmons ($Y_1$ and $Y_2$) functioning as communication qubits, along with another superconducting cavity ($S_2$).
+These two cavities are interconnected via two $Y$-type transmons ($Y_1$ and $Y_2$) functioning as communication qubits, along with another superconducting cavity ($S_2$). {The device used in this work is the same one as that in a previous work~\cite{cai2024_S}}.

 The detailed system wiring is shown in Fig.~\ref{fig:Purification_Wiring}.
 The device is placed on the base plate of a dilution refrigerator with a temperature of approximately 10~mK.
 All modes mentioned above are controlled by signals generated through an IQ mixing process, with the IQ signals produced by either arbitrary waveform generators (AWG) or the digital-to-analog converter (DAC) ports of field programmable gate arrays (FPGA).
-The output signals are amplified by Josephson parametric amplifiers (JPA)~\cite{RN9,PhysRevB.79.184301}, together with high-electron mobility transistors at 4 K.
+The output signals are amplified by Josephson parametric amplifiers (JPA)~\cite{RN9_S,PhysRevB.79.184301_S}, together with high-electron mobility transistors at 4 K.

 The dynamics of our system can be described by the Hamiltonian

 with $i,j \in \{S_1, S_2, S_3, I_1, I_2, Y_1, Y_2\}$.
 Here $K_i$ is the strength of the self-Kerr term of mode $i$, $\chi_{ij}$ is the cross-Kerr coupling strength between modes $i$ and $j$, and $\hat a_i$ is the annihilation operator of mode $i$.
 Table~\ref{tab:SM_Hamiltonian} shows the measured nonlinear coupling strength in Eq.~\ref{eq:initial Hamiltonian}.